zaid-shaheen/OpenStreetMaps/README.md

 Endpoint `GET`: `https://nominatim.openstreetmap.org/search?q={address_string}&format={output_format}`.

 - `{address_string}` is the address you are trying to geocode.
-Try to include as much information as you can including the country, city, and postal code.
+Try to include as much information as possible, including the country, city, and postal code.

 - `{output_format}` determines the structure of the response and must be one of `xml`, `json`, `jsonv2`, `geojson`, `geocodejson`, the default being `jsonv2`.

-#### Next, we'll attempt to geocode the location of Amman, Khalda Cirlce:
+#### Next, we'll attempt to geocode the location of Amman, Khalda Circle:

 Method `GET`: https://nominatim.openstreetmap.org/search?q=amman+khalda+circle&format=jsonv2